teesofttech/CronCraft/README.md

 # 🕒 CronCraft

-**CronCraft** is a lightweight, developer-friendly .NET SDK that converts cron expressions into human-readable strings, with support for localization, formatting, and time zone awareness — no configuration files required.
+**CronCraft** is a lightweight, developer-friendly .NET SDK that converts cron expressions into human-readable strings — with support for localization, formatting, and time zone awareness — no configuration files required.

 ---